 - If you need medical attention, call ahead.

 - Know your risks for severe illness!
 Everyone is at risk of getting COVID-19.

 - Older adults and people of any age who have serious underlying medical conditions are at higher risk for more severe illness.

 - Having an antibody toward this virus does not necessarily mean you have immunity from this illness.

-The following CDC guidelines are enforced by Dr. Izadi and his staff while we remain in COVID-19 Pandemic:
+The following CDC guidelines are enforced by Dr. Izadi and his staff while we remain in the COVID-19 Pandemic:

 If the patient feels sick, running a fever, or has dry coughs, please call the office immediately to cancel the upcoming appointment.
 You must wait for the patient to feel healthy for at least two weeks before you can call to reschedule.
 As always, we will be scheduling a designated chair time for each and every patient’s visit, and therefore a doctor’s note will be required in order to waive any no-show appointment fees.